How Much Does a Solid Wood Entry Door Cost? Pricing Guide in Long Island City, NY

 Different wood species need different maintenance levels.
 Mahogany and teak require minimal care.
 Pine and oak need more frequent finish attention.
 Ask about maintenance requirements before selecting wood species.

 Plan for refinishing every 5-7 years depending on exposure.
 This maintenance protects your investment and maintains appearance.
-Budget $300-$600 for professional refinishing when the time comes.
+Factor professional refinishing into your long-term plans.

 5. Coordinate Related Work